 Emails & SMSs asking us to pay a small handling fee to collect some fabulous prize have become the order of the day.
 Our email inbox is replete with such fraud emails.
 While most of us aware of these tricks, some tend to be less cautious and therefore put themselves at significant risk.
 The trick to staying safe from such scams and hoaxes has always been the same — ignore them and report them to the concerned law enforcement agencies.
 This can help others too!

-Following are the places where you can report Online Scams, Spam, Hoaxes, Unsafe, Malicious, Phishing websites to US Govt, Microsoft, Google, FTC, Scamwatch, Symantec & law enforcement agencies.
+Following are the places where you can report Online Scams, Spam, Hoaxes, Unsafe, Malicious, Phishing sites to US Govt, Microsoft, Google, FTC, Scamwatch, Symantec & law enforcement agencies.

 Report Online Scams, Spam & Phishing websites